charlie0129/amachiromaker/README.md

 # amachiromaker

+> **Update:** As of May 2022, Wayback Machine also excluded all the artworks.
+So, the download script provided in the repo will fail.
+Unfortunately, I cannot provide the artworks due to copyright reasons.
+You have to somehow find all the artworks yourself, otherwise it won't work (you will see blank images everywhere).
+You can check what files are needed and where they are located in `Makefile` after running `node scripts/generateMakefile.js`.
+There are over 1,000 items (it is not a easy task)...

 I created this website since the [original one](https://picrew.me/image_maker/168503) was not accessible (as of November 2021; was taken down by its author 甘城なつき).
 Original website: [amachiromaker｜Picrew](https://picrew.me/image_maker/168503).

 This website is not a one-to-one clone of the original one, rather it is rewritten from scratch using basic React (very lightweight, no UI library used).

 **Note:** The original artwork (layers in the image) is ***not*** (and ***will not be***) provided due to copyright reasons.
 You have to download them yourself (by running `yarn build-static`).
 I am not responsible if you violate the license.

-> As of May 2022, Wayback Machine also excluded all the artworks.
-So, the download script provided in the repo will fail.
-Unfortunately, I cannot provide the artworks due to copyright reasons.
-You have to somehow find the artworks yourself, otherwise it won't work.
-You can check what files are needed in `Makefile` after running `node scripts/generateMakefile.js`.
-There are over 1,000 items...

 ## How to Build